 Imagine getting an unexpected piece of correspondence from your insurance company.
-You’re asked to update your address before a short deadline.
+You’re asked to update your address on a short deadline.
 You do as they ask, even though there are no changes.
 You send out the required form by registered mail before the date.

-Underwriting rules are policies that determine whether or not an insurance company will sell you a policy or keep one in place.
+Underwriting rules are policies that determine whether an insurance company will sell you a policy or keep one in place.
 The specific rules are different from company to company.
 Some common ones are refusing coverage because of poor accident history, past non-payment of premiums, or past failure to give full information in an insurance application.

-What if You Disagree?
+What if you disagree?

-It’s great to have a positive relationship with your insurer.
+It’s great to have a positive relationship with your insurance provider.
 But it also doesn’t hurt to shop around to see what else is out there.
-To find out new options for auto insurance, check out Insurance Hotline today.
+Compare auto insurance quotes from more than 30 providers in a single search at InsuranceHotline.com.